hydraulic-software/conveyor/guidebook/docs/troubleshooting/troubleshooting-windows.md

 Windows discards stdout/stderr by default, even when an app is run from the command line.
 When `app.windows.console = true` running the app will either use the terminal you started it from, or cause a console window to open, so you can see the output.

+## "The application has experienced an internal error and must quit."

+This error dialog from JVM apps on Windows indicates that an exception escaped the main method.
+The first lines of the exception are in the message box and the full stack trace is printed to `stdout`.
+You won't be able to see that by default due to the way Windows separates CLI and GUI apps.
+See [println debugging](#println-debugging) above for how to view the full stack trace.

 ## Missing `vcruntime`/`msvcp140` DLLs

 If you get errors about missing runtime Visual C++ runtime DLLs you may need to [bundle them with your app](../stdlib/index.md#microsoft-visual-c-redistributables).